Question: What is a Pre-Inheritance Trust?

 Question: Who pays taxes on the trust assets?

 - Normally, the trust is set up as a grantor trust for tax purposes so that you still pay taxes on any income from the trust.
 It does not have to be set up this way, but this is the norm.

 - The trust allows for distributions to be made to you to pay any tax liabilities.

-Question: How do I move assets to the PIT?
+Question: How do I move assets to the Pre-Inheritance Trust?

 - You will need to retitle them in the name of the trust.
 Or, if the trust operates through an LLC or other such business entity, then the trust will own all or some of that entity.